Mayke Nieuwkerk

 My main supervisor during my PhD is Alistair Seddon and Matthew Robson and Daniela Festi are my co-supervisors.

-I am also a part of the chemical paleoecology subgroup of the EECRG, PalaeoChem.
-Together we discuss our findings and methods regarding pollen chemistry, as well as discuss recent papers on pollen chemistry (including papers focussed on the laboratory methods THM-GC/MS, FTIR and Raman analysis).
+I am also a part of the chemical paleoecology subgroup of Terrestrial Ecology, PalaeoChem.
+Together we discuss our findings and methods regarding pollen chemistry, as well as discuss recent papers on pollen chemistry (including papers focused on the laboratory methods THM-GC/MS, FTIR and Raman analysis).